Tech-Scribblings/InterdimensionalGitJourneys/journeys/good-morning-git-v1-exercise-000-InitializeYourTimeMachine.md

 # Exercise 000 - Initialize Your Time Machine

+Familiarizing yourself with the controls, younotice a joke written on a nearby chalkboard: 'Why did the time travelerrefuse to use Git?
+He was afraid of committing to the past!'
+Chuckling toyourself, you set your sights on adventure and prepare for lift-off.

+You find yourself standing in front of a giantblue box, the words 'Time and Relative Dimension in Space' etched into itsside.
+As you step inside, you prepare to initialize your very own Gitrepository and begin your time-traveling escapades.

+Welcome, time-traveling apprentice!
+Today, youembark on a grand adventure through the spacetime continuum.
+Your trustytool for this journey is none other than Git, the ultimate time machine.

 In this exercise, you'll learn how to initialize your very own time machine (a.k.a. git repository) and take your first steps into the spacetime continuum.